 Yes.
 Webfonts can be used with any platform where the site admin can modify the CSS file.

 Using a webfont on Squarespace which you've licensed from us is pretty straightforward, with just one extra step.
-When you purchase a webfont license from us, we send you the font files used to display the fonts (woff and eot), along with html and css files showing the @font-face code.
+When you purchase a webfont license from us, we send you the font files used to display the fonts (woff and woff2), along with html and css files showing the @font-face code.
 The @font-face code looks like this:

 font-family: "Graphik Web";